Jorka7a13/Trip-Organiser/README.md

-# Trip-Organiser
+# Triplanner

-A trip organiser app.
+A trip planner app.